Alienware typically makes monitors for heavy gaming, and this one is no exception.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-With so many curved monitors on the market from high-end PC manufacturers like Dell, Acer, BenQ, and Samsung, it can be difficult to find the best one.
-It helps to know what you need from a curved monitor.
+With so many curved monitors on the market from high-end PC manufacturers like Dell, Asus and Samsung, it can be difficult to find the best one.
+After researching all the top options, we put together this guide to help you in your search, with our favorite being the Alienware QD-OLED Curved 4K UHD Gaming Monitor.

 Beyond the obvious curvature, curved computer monitors differ in some key ways from traditional flat-screen monitors.